phigirard/Dot_Analyzer/README.md

 ## 1. Installation instructions
 * Download the [python script file](https://github.com/phigirard/Dot_Analyzer/blob/main/Dot_Analyzer.py) into your computer.
-* For the script to appear in the menus, you should saved in the `ImageJ2.app/scripts` or the `ImageJ2.app/plugins/Scripts` directory (or a subdirectory thereof).
+* For the script to appear in the menu, you should saved in the `ImageJ2.app/scripts` or the `ImageJ2.app/plugins/Scripts` directory (or a subdirectory thereof).
-* Otherwise use File > Open…  to open the script `Dot_Analyzer.py` in the [script Editor](https://imagej.net/scripting/script-editor) of ImageJ/Fiji.
-* Click Run on the bottom of the script editor window (you can also go to : Run > Run in the Script Fiji menu).
+* Otherwise use File > Open…  to open the script `Dot_Analyzer.py` in the [script Editor](https://imagej.net/scripting/script-editor) of ImageJ/Fiji and Click Run on the bottom of the script editor window (you can also go to : Run > Run in the Script Fiji menu).
 <br><p align="center">
 	<img src="./images/Fig2.png" width="400">
 <br>
-<i>Fig. 2:</i> Script`Dot_Analyzer.py` in the script Editor of ImageJ/Fiji.</p>
+<i>Fig. 2:</i> Script `Dot_Analyzer.py` in the script Editor of ImageJ/Fiji.</p>